ros/catkin/doc/user_guide/setup_dot_py.rst

 This creates relays for all scripts listed in ``scripts`` to a folder in devel space where they can be found and executed, and also relay packages for any package listed in ``packages``.
+A relay package is a folder with an __init__.py folder and nothing else.
+Importing this folder in python will execute the contents of __init__.py, which will in turn import the original python modules in the folder in the sourcespace using the python exec() function.

 The version will be compared to that declared in package.xml, and raise an error on mismatch.

 Using package.xml in setup.py
 =============================